Do Black Cars Get Hotter Than White Cars In Hot Days?

 Do black cars get hotter?
 Definitely yes as the findings of these experiments suggest so.
 The temperature difference is nothing to be worried about because the AC will cool down the car anyway.

-But, it could be uncomfortable if you live in an area with a high humidity. click here for a short trip will be the most torturous as the AC won’t have enough time to cool the air.
+But, it could be uncomfortable if you live in an area with high humidity.
+Click here for a short trip that will be the most torturous as the AC won’t have enough time to cool the air.
 Also, a light-colored vehicle will save on fuel and release less harmful gases than a black vehicle.

 do black cars get hotter

 You can still keep the black car in hot weather.
-(Photo Source: khodrocar)
+(Photo: khodrocar)

 What To Do With Your Black Car?

 These studies may convince you to trade in your old black car for a white one.
 Well, it might be unnecessary.
-Take care of a few things and you can still keep it.
+There are several methods you can do to keep your interior black car cooler and more comfortable when parking on a hot day: